mssirvi/learn-ai/README.md

-## learnAI — local dev scaffold for experimenting with Gemini
+## learnAI — personal monorepo for learning AI

-This repository is a small TypeScript/Node.js + Next.js workspace to experiment with Google's Gemini.
-It is organized into separate `backend/` and `frontend/` folders so you can iterate on API logic and UI independently.
+This repository is a personal monorepo used to learn and experiment with AI-related ideas and tooling.
+It contains small example projects and experiments (backend services, frontend demos, and language-model experiments) so you can iterate quickly and try out different approaches.

-- **backend**: Express + TypeScript service that calls Gemini and exposes a Server-Sent-Events (SSE) `/api/chat` endpoint.
-- **frontend**: Next.js (app router) + TypeScript UI that connects to the backend and streams responses.
+What you'll find here
+- Small backend experiments that call model APIs and expose simple endpoints.
+- Frontend examples (Next.js) that demonstrate streaming and chat-style UIs.
+- A few one-off utilities and agents for experimenting with prompt engineering and tool use.

+This repo is intentionally lightweight and exploratory — code is written for learning and experimentation rather than production readiness.

 ---